-A long-running exhibition called "Stories of Krumlov Monasteries" has been taking place at the Český Krumlov monasteries from September this year.
+A long-running exhibition called "Stories of Krumlov Monasteries" has been taking place at the Český Krumlov monasteries from September last year.
 It presents the process of the largest restoration project in the modern town history through photographs by Ladislav Pouzar and copy by Jiří Bloch.
 Visitors can get a glimpse of some of the (many) stories of the careful restoration of several monastery locations dating back more than five hundred years on 16 boards with a total of around 270 photographs.

 The Český Krumlov Monasteries exhibition in the former Minorite monastery acquaints visitors with the history of the Minorite Order as well as the rich architectural history of the grounds.